nuodb/nuodb-cp-docs/content/docs/administration/troubleshoot/databasereleaseoutofsync.md

 To manually evaluate the conditions for this alert follow the steps below.

-Database which desired state is out of sync will have the `Released` status condition set to `False`.
+A database, in which the desired state is out of sync, will have the `Released` status condition set to `False`.
 List all out of sync databases.

 ```sh